 So I downloaded the simple project file myself.
 Shot some footage with my Tamron 18-270mm lens set at roughly 20mm.
 Filming mostly myself in my apartment since I don’t have other people here at the moment and the results were quite astonishing.

-3 thoughts on “Anamorphic distortion – or What Is usually missing from every other simulation of cinemascope?”
+3 responses to “Anamorphic distortion – or What Is usually missing from every other simulation of cinemascope?”

 A: Copy the clips over to AE, put effects on it and then render it so it can be re-imported as a new piece of footage in Premiere